open-telemetry/opentelemetry-java-instrumentation/instrumentation/jmx-metrics/javaagent/README.md

 The following guidelines are recommended when modifying/extending pre-defined metrics:
 - stay consistent with [semconv general guidelines](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/general/metrics.md#general-guidelines) for metrics.
 - start with `{target}.` prefix, where `{target}` is the target system, for example `tomcat` or `hadoop`.
-- reuse the existing mbean attribute names as metric suffix to preserve semantics, for example `tomcat.errorCount` where tomcat reports as error any status >=400 and another app server might do differently.
+- align with semconv when semantics are identical, for example `wildfly.network.io` is consistent with [`system.network.io`](https://opentelemetry.io/docs/specs/semconv/system/system-metrics/#metric-systemnetworkio)
-- optionally align with semconv when semantics are identical, for example `wildfly.network.io` is consistent with [`system.network.io`](https://opentelemetry.io/docs/specs/semconv/system/system-metrics/#metric-systemnetworkio)
+- when not fitting semconv, reuse the existing mbean attribute names as metric suffix to preserve semantics, for example `tomcat.errorCount` where tomcat reports as error any status >=400 and another app server might do differently.

 ## Configuration Files